-Dutch marriage legal paperwork for expats living in Holland can be confusing to figure out, especially if you want a marriage officiant to conduct your wedding.
-But, did you know that you can appoint an English speaking celebrant for a day to sort out your legal stuff?
+Dutch marriage legal paperwork for expats living in Holland can be confusing to figure out, especially if you want an English style wedding or a marriage officiant to conduct the proceedings.
+But, did you know, you can appoint a fluent English speaking celebrant for a day to sort out your legal stuff?

 Although, this plays a major key role in your chosen wedding date.
 How do you express your intention to get married?
 Basically, you can arrange your registration and marriage license before your big event.
 Separating the legal side of things from your actual celebrations can take the headache out of wedding planning.

 Right from the offset there are special requirements needed to complete important marriage procedures.
 Forms should be filled-in at the municipality where you habitually reside.
 Do you have Dutch nationality?
 You can sign the necessary documents at your civil registry office in your town of residence.
 Read below about the bureaucracy [red tape] and how to get your marriage on track…

 Whether you are a NL/UK/EU/US national, citizen or resident who desires to marry in Holland this also applies to you.
 Another thing, civil partnerships converted to marriage receive the same preference and need to follow these key steps.
 So, read the instructions below to become a legally married couple in any city, town or village in the Netherlands.

 - Firstly, “Only civil ceremonies are legally recognised in the Netherlands”.
 And for a small fee you can give notice of your intention to marry or form a civil partnership.
 Find out more at your local authority.

 - Secondly, appoint an authorised person to marry you.
 Schedule a no-frills wedding in true Dutch style with a basic ceremony.
 Or you can get your certified marriage license; registered, recorded and filed for FREE on Tuesday mornings.

 - Another option is a simple civil ceremony or a registered partnership (minimum fee €160.40 – Amsterdam 2019).